 Many times you will not be able to reuse the old wadding pulled out of the lighter.
-This organic cotton coil is a good replacement.
+This article delves into suitable replacements that are readily available explains why I believe the organic cotton coil is generally the best option.

 Vector Butane is a good choice for vintage gas lighters as it comes with refill adaptors that enable you to fill a variety of gas valves.

 If you are unsure what fuel or other supplies your lighter requires, leave a comment below and I’ll get you going in the right direction.

 This article provides links to six different resources and charts to help you sort out the yr your Zippo was made.